EventStore/EventStore-Client-Dotnet/docs/docs/connecting/cluster.md

 <<< @/samples/connecting-to-a-cluster/Program.cs#connecting-to-a-cluster-complex

-### DiscoveryInterval (Default: 100ms)
+### DiscoveryInterval

 The interval between node discovery attempts.
-If the client attempts to discover a node and it is unresponsive this is the length of time the client will wait before trying to discover it again.
+If the client attempts to discover a node, and it is unresponsive this is the length of time the client will wait before trying to discover it again.

+**Default**: `100` (ms)

-### GossipTimeout (Default: 10sec)
+### GossipTimeout

 The length of time the client will wait to get a gossip request from a node.
 The gossip requests lets the client know the current state of any given node.
-To find out more see
+To find out more see the gossip protocol [documentation](/server/20.6/server/clustering/gossip).

-> TODO: Link to gossip documentation
+**Default**: `10` (sec)

-### NodePreference (Default: NodePreference.Leader)
+### NodePreference

 You can tell your client which node type you would prefer to connect to.
 The options are: